diego1389/dev_docs/C Sharp/Dependency Injection/Notes.md

 ```
 ## Deep dive

-- You don't everything needs to be dependency injected.
+- Not everything needs to be dependency injected.
 Only the dependencies need to use interfaces.
 - Don't hide business logic inside the mappers.
 - Mappers should not be injected and should not use an interface.
 Use that only for required dependencies.
 - Program.cs